Hindenburg disaster: Fatalities

 The majority of the crewmen who died were up inside the ship's hull, where they either did not have a clear escape route or were close to the bow of the ship, which hung burning in the air for too long for most of them to escape death.
 Most of the crew in the bow died in the fire, although at least one was filmed falling from the bow to his death.
 Most of the passengers who died were trapped in the starboard side of the passenger deck.
 Not only was the wind blowing the fire toward the starboard side, but the ship also rolled slightly to starboard as it settled to the ground, with much of the upper hull on that part of the ship collapsing outboard of the starboard observation windows, thus cutting off the escape of many of the passengers on that side.
 (Note: This is corroborated by the official testimonies and later recollections of several passenger survivors from the starboard passenger deck, including Nelson Morris, Leonhard Adelt and his wife Gertrud, Hans-Hugo Witt, Rolf von Heidenstam, and George Hirschfeld.)
-To make matters worse, the sliding door leading from the starboard passenger area to the central foyer and the gangway stairs (through which rescuers led a number of passengers to safety) jammed shut during the crash, further trapping those passengers on the starboard side.
+The sliding door leading from the starboard passenger area to the central foyer and the gangway stairs (through which rescuers led a number of passengers to safety) jammed shut during the crash, further trapping those passengers on the starboard side.
 (Note: Board of Inquiry testimony of Hans-Hugo Witt, a Luftwaffe military observer traveling as a passenger.)
 Nonetheless, some did manage to escape from the starboard passenger decks.
 By contrast, all but a few of the passengers on the port side of the ship survived the fire, with some of them escaping virtually unscathed.
 Although the best-remembered airship disaster, it was not the worst.
 Just over twice as many (73 of 76 on board) had perished when the helium-filled U.S. Navy scout airship crashed at sea off the New Jersey coast four years earlier on April 4, 1933.